OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/file-passing.rst

     Sometimes you may not want to hard-code the directory name.
 If you want to delay picking a name until runtime, you can specify directory as a function.
-If *directory* is a
-    function, we will call that function, passing in the MPI communicator for the current `System`.
+If *directory* is a function, we will call that function, passing in the rank for the current process.
 That function should return a string containing either a relative or absolute path, which we will resolve to an absolute directory as mentioned above.

 Using FileRefs